jaydeokar/DevOps-M3-2019/README.md

 **[SCREENSHOT]**

 As you can see from the screenshot above, once one of the pod have been deleted using 'kubectl delete pod <pod name>' , the cluster would ensure service availability by terminating the specified pod and creating another one on its place seamlessly.

+ **Special Component**

+ **Monitoring/Analysis**

+ Why Monitoring?

+ Monitoring helps you observe response times, availability, resource consumption levels, performance, as well as predict potential   issues.
+When you deploy and manage numerous of instances in cloud, you want them to be monitored regularly and manage them through automation.
+Monitoring also helps to identity which servers are the most/least used with which we can Scale In/Out.

+ **Tools Used:**  Grafana ( Visualization ) and AWS CloudWatch ( Monitoring )

+ **Grafana**

+Grafana is a Visualization and a monitoring tool used to plot various metrics on virtual machines running remotely on a data centre or Cloud.
+In this milestone, we have used the opensource free version of Grafana to plot dashboards, visualize metrics that are being received from CloudWatch.
+The reason for using Cloudwatch is, it can monitor all the instances in any VPCs and Grafana is used to plot a unified dashboard of metrics from every application server and configuration server deployed.

+**AWS CloudWatch**

+CloudWatch is a monitoring and management  PaaS offered by AWS.
+Here, we have used the free tier of AWS CloudWatch to monitor the servers that are being deployed on AWS.
+Every metric is polled with a configurable interval of 15s.

+**Metrics Monitored:**

+1)	**Average CPU Utilization:** CPU utilization is the proportion of the total available processor cycles that are consumed by each process.
+It signifies how under/over utilised the server is by running/idle/waiting processes.

+2) **NetworkOut:** Average network egress traffic on a server.
+It is measured in MB/s.
+It signifies the network load on the server and gives us an understanding on how much traffic is flowing  out of the server.

+3) **StatusCheckedFailed_Instance:**   As defined by AWS, the value is 0 if the instance is passing the status checks and 1 if the status checks fails.
+During a status check, the health of the server is continuously polled by sending an ARP request.
+This metric indicates whether the server is online or offline.